Free Consultation

 Defenses

-The best way to get a resisting arrest charge dropped is to show the prosecutor or judge that the officer used excessive force.
-This negotiating tactic should be used carefully as giving over defense evidence at the wrong time may allow the prosecution to fix any problem they have with their case – contact an experienced criminal defense attorney beforehand.
+The best way to get an Arizona resisting arrest charge dropped is to show the prosecutor or judge that the officer used excessive force.
+This negotiating tactic should be used carefully as giving over defense evidence at the wrong time may allow the prosecution to fix any problem they have with their case – contact an experienced Phoenix criminal defense attorney beforehand.
 Other possible defenses include:

 Self-Defense Against Excessive Force.